Audio recording (with thanks to ABC Radio Adelaide)

-As we celebrate another year supporting the work of UN Women National Committee Australia through the Adelaide International Women’s Day Breakfast, we are delighted to announce that the AFL’s Tanya Hosch will be our guest speaker in 2018.
+As we celebrated another year supporting the work of UN Women National Committee Australia through the Adelaide International Women’s Day Breakfast, we were delighted to announce that the AFL’s Tanya Hosch would be our guest speaker in 2018.

 Tanya Hosch is the AFL’s General Manager of Inclusion and Social Policy and has a long and distinguished history in Indigenous policy, advocacy, governance and fundraising.